MUSIC PUBLISHERS ASSOCIATION LIMITED

-You have a right to block or restrict the processing of your personal data.
+You have a right to block or restrict the processing of your personal data in certain circumstances.

 When processing is restricted, we may store the personal data, but not further process it.
 We can retain just enough information about you to ensure that the restriction is respected in the future.

 If we have disclosed the personal data to other organisations, we will inform them about the restriction, unless it is impossible or involves disproportionate effort to do so.

 We will inform you if we decide to lift a restriction on processing.

 The right to data portability allows you to obtain and reuse your personal data for your own purposes across different services.
 You can receive personal data or easily move, copy or transfer that data from MPA to another business in a safe and secure way.